vulcu/waveshape-synth/README.md

 * [References](#references)

 ## General Info
-This project makes things sound bad, but in a good way.
-It relies on a handful of waveshaping algorithms to produce differing kinds of overdrive and distortion.
-The harmonic ratios and the balance between even and odd harmonics varies by algorithm, with some sounding better on certain musical sources than others.
+This project is a synthesizer not quite like any other.
+It relies on a handful of waveshaping algorithms to produce differing kinds of overdrive and distortion from the oscillators of each synthesizer voice, and then applies an ADS-envelope low-pass filter to each voice on an individual basis.
+The harmonic ratios and the balance between even and odd harmonics varies by algorithm, with some sounding better than others for certain oscillator and envelope combinations.
 There's no hard-and-fast rules here, so just use your ears.

-The `Input Rectification` control can lend itself to some neat octave-doubling effects too!
+The goal of this project is to provide a quick and simple way for a user to dial in rich, complex synth sounds without needing to know much about synthesizers.
+Unlike the [wavedist](https://github.com/vulcu/wavedist) plugin, all the waveshapers are active at once here, allowing for some incredibly complex harmonics.

 ## Features ##
-There are controls for `Input` and `Output` levels, along with a few other sliders:
+Use `example.pd` to see typical usage within a Pure Data patch Use `Waveshape-Automatism.pd` to interface with Automatism sub-patches and control signals There are controls for `Input` and `Output` levels, along with a few other sliders:

 ![Main User Interface](./images/wavedist-ui-main.png)